Condolences pour in after son of Ottawa Senators captain Erik Karlsson dies

 @LAKings

-Marc Savard, a former NHL player from Ottawa, also offered condolences from himself and his family.
+Marc Savard, a former NHL player from Ottawa, also offered sympathy from himself and his family.

 Today is a day to remember that there are way more important things in life and hockey is just a game!!
 Our condolences to @ErikKarlsson65 and his wife Melinda on their tragic loss!!—